Free Missouri Public Records (Search Information Databases)

 • Bench

 Warrants are public records and may be accessed without any restrictions.
-Individuals interested in checking if there is a warrant out for an arrest in Missouri may do so by conducting searches in public records online or directly contacting the sheriff’s office and local law enforcement agencies.
+Individuals interested in checking if there is a warrant out for an arrest may do so by conducting searches for wanted individuals in Missouri via public records online or directly contacting the sheriff’s office and local law enforcement agencies.

 The court system in Missouri maintains a public database detailing warrants, court sentences as well as charges.
 A requestor may employ the database by entering the last name of the subject.